arnobt78/Cinemate-ReactWebsite/README.md

 ## Cinemate-ReactWebsite

 Cinemate is a full-fledged React Movie information web-application using TailwindCSS and the help of Flowbite TailwindCSS framework.
-React Core, Hooks, APIs (TMDB), Routing, HTML, TailwindCSS, Responsive Screen, Dark/Light Mode, and Search functionalities have been used in this project.
+React Core, Hooks, APIs (TMDB), Routing, HTML, TailwindCSS, Responsive Screen, Dark/Light Mode, and Search functionalities have been used in this project and deployed on Netlify.

 This webpage can be seen by using this URL: https://cinemate-arnob.netlify.app

+## To Install Dependences

+Before launching this web application, be sure to install all required dependencies, which are listed in the package.json file.

+## To install React-Router

+Open up your terminal and bootstrap a new React app by: npx create-react-app

+Then go to that project folder, and write this command via terminal from your project folder: npm install react-router-dom

+(To check for more details about React-Router, please visit: https://reactrouter.com/en/main )

+## To install TailwindCSS

+To install TailwindCSS, please check this instruction via their offical website: https://tailwindcss.com/docs/installation

+## To install Flowbite (TailwindCSS Framework)

+To install TailwindCSS, please check this instruction via their offical website: https://flowbite.com/docs/getting-started/quickstart/

+## To Use TMDB API (The Movie DB API)

+To use TMDB API, please check this instruction via their offical website: https://www.themoviedb.org/

+You must create an account in TMDB then Generate an API key via your account: https://www.themoviedb.org/settings/api

+Which you will need it for your movie project to fetch the imdb movie information via TMDB server.

+For the info about how to build an image URL from TMDB server: https://developer.themoviedb.org/docs/image-basics

 ## Available Scripts